How to track your conversion rate in Google Analytics

-That’s where Google Analytics comes in.
-You can set up a goal, to track your subscriber conversion rate, and see where they came from and what pages/posts get you the most new subscribers.
-If you haven’t already, first set up Google Analytics for your site and make sure your opt-in forms redirect new subscribers to a Thank You page.
+If you haven’t already, set up Google Analytics for your site first and make sure to redirect new subscribers to a Thank You page.

 - Go to the Admin area of Google Analytics.
 From the ACCOUNT and PROPERTY columns, select the property you’re working with.
 In the VIEW column, click Goals.

 - Click the button to create a new goal.
 Give it a name that makes sense to you and select the type of goal you want.
 For a conversion goal, this should be Destination.

 You should redirect new subscribers to a Thank You page.
 That’s the Destination goal you want.

 - If you’re tracking sales, you can assign a value to it.

 - The Funnel allows you to set up the path you want people to take to reach the destination page.